GODWIN, George (1889-1974)

 After his mother died in 1911, Godwin went to British Columbia, sent for his fiancée, the daughter of a Belfast physician, and they bought and cleared land at Whonnock.
 They soon spent most of their money, added a son to their family, and discovered they were unable to compete economically with Japanese, Chinese and American farmers during the recession of 1913.

-Unimpressed by what the education system of B.C. could offer, and stirred by the outbreak of war, they admitted defeat and returned to England in the summer of 1916.
+Unimpressed by what the education system of B.C. could offer, and stirred by the outbreak of war, they admitted defeat and returned to England.
 Godwin was unable to join the English army due to his poor eyesight, so he memorized the eye chart and joined the Canadian infantry.
-With the help of his brother, Dick, he gained a commission from the Minister of Militia and joined Tobin’s Tigers, the 29th Battalion from Vancouver.
+With the help of his brother, Dick, he gained a commission from the Minister of Militia and joined Tobin's Tigers, the 29th Battalion from Vancouver.
 They fought in France where Godwin was unable to muster antipathy towards the Germans.
 He was also critical of the coercive use of religion in war.

 FULL ENTRY: